What is Cardiac Dyspnea?

-- Interruptions in blood flow to the heart muscle, which can occur during a heart attack.
+- During a heart attack, interruptions in blood flow to the heart muscle can occur.
 When this is the cause of shortness of breath, there are often other symptoms, such as pain or pressure in the chest.

-- Heart failure, a condition that affects the heart’s ability to pump blood throughout the body.
+- Heart failure is a condition that affects the heart’s ability to pump blood throughout the body.

-- Pregnancy changes the circulatory and respiratory systems of a woman, even before the woman is visibly pregnant.
-This type of shortness of breath is a normal change that occurs during pregnancy.
+- Pregnancy changes the circulatory and respiratory systems, even before the woman is visibly pregnant.
+This type of shortness of breath is a regular change during pregnancy.

 People describe shortness of breath in different ways.

-When you experience shortness of breath, you should pay attention to the sensations you feel and try to be as specific as possible when describing these sensations to your healthcare provider.
+When you experience shortness of breath, you should pay attention to your sensations and try to be as specific as possible when describing these sensations to your healthcare provider.

 If your shortness of breath varies with position, for example, it begins when you are lying down, this can be a clue to certain types of problems such as the accumulation of fluid in the lungs.